kubernetes/contributor-site/content/en/blog/2023/sig-network-blixt-ebpf-rust-in-kubernetes.md

   conformance requirements for these APIs.

-We have some significant progress on the above in that we have a **basic** level of support for creating a `GatewayClass` and `Gateway` and then attaching `UDPRoute` and `TCPRoute` resources to them, with the underlying dataplane receiving corresponding configuration and traffic then flowing as expected.
+We have some significant progress on the above in that we have a **basic** level of support for creating a GatewayClass and at least one Gateway, and then attaching UDPRoute and TCPRoute resources to that Gateway.
+Doing that drives a process of the underlying data plane receiving corresponding configuration and traffic then flowing as expected.
 We emphasize the **basic**: as the project is still quite early on, and being developed in a highly iterative fashion.
 That said the fundamentals are there